MiRo-projects/dashboard/README.md

 The server checks for a running ROS core, either in simulation or on a physical MiRo robot.

 In either case, be sure to put MiRo in the '**autonomous mode**', otherwise the dashboard output won't be very interesting.
+When running in simulation, it is advised to introduce some stimuli in the environment, such as the moving ball, otherwise MiRo will quickly go to sleep.

-The biomimetic controller on the physical MiRo can be enabled through the miRoApp.
+The biomimetic controller on the physical MiRo can be enabled through the MiRoApp.
-Alternatively, it can be enabled through the terminal:
+Alternatively, it can be enabled through the terminal, both in simulation and for the physical MiRos:

 * [Terminal Tab 1] Start the core controller